 “I am proud of the incredible work and dedication of our Department of Operations and Decision Technologies,” said Kyle Cattani, the department’s chair, professor of operations management and the Ming Mei Chair.
 “This recognition underscores our commitment to advancing impactful, rigorous scholarship that shapes the future of information systems, and highlights how the Kelley School and IU has created an environment for a productive range of research.”

-The two new rankings follow news in April that Kelley was ranked ninth in the University of Texas at Dallas’ rankings of top research schools in North America, and second among public institutions.
+The two new rankings follow news in April that Kelley was ranked ninth in the University of Texas at Dallas’ rankings of top research schools, and second among public institutions.
 The school also was ranked 10th worldwide.
 That annual ranking is based on research contributions by a school’s faculty over a five-year period.

-Kelley is home to 15 research institutes, centers and labs at IU Bloomington and IU Indianapolis, including those in entrepreneurship and information systems — the Johnson Center for Entrepreneurship and Innovationand the Data Science and AI Lab.
+Kelley is home to 15 research institutes, centers and labs at IU Bloomington and IU Indianapolis, including the Johnson Center for Entrepreneurship and Innovationand the Data Science and AI Lab.